-Legal Research II, Law 1053
+Legal Research II, LAW 1053

-Credit hours: 1 Course frequency: Each Spring Prerequisites: Legal Communication I and Legal Research I Corequisite: Legal Communication II
+Prerequisites: Legal Communication I and Legal Research I

+Corequisite: Legal Communication II

 Legal research is a process used to determine what the law is in order to support a legal conclusion.
 This course continues to build legal research skills, with an emphasis on developing a legal research strategy.
 This course has been approved to be offered in a distance education format.
 Enrollment in a distance education section of this course is limited to students who receive a C+ or better in Legal Research I.